kubeshop/kusk/docs/kusk_mock.md

 ### Options

 ```
   -h, --help          help for mock
   -i, --in string     path to openapi spec you wish to mock
+  -p, --port uint32   port to expose mock server on.
+If none specified, will search for next available port starting from 8080
 ```

 ### Options inherited from parent commands